 Age 66 or 67: You qualify for full Social Security benefits

 Individuals born before 1954 can receive full Social Security benefits once they are age 66.
-All those born on 1955 and on have to wait a couple of months until they can receive full benefits.
-However, all those born 1960 and later have to wait until age 67.
+All those born in 1955 and on have to wait a couple of months until they can receive full benefits.
+However, all those born in 1960 and later have to wait until age 67.

 Age 70: You can no longer receive additional Social Security credits

 You can boost your Social Security check by delaying your retirement past your full retirement age.
 For example, individuals born in 1943 or later receive an 8% increase on their annual benefits by delaying retirement past full retirement age.
 However, no further delayed retirement credits are available past age 70.